kartikS1908/Text-Based-Game/Activity_1_User_Stories.md

 * As a player, I want to drop an item which I don’t want.
 * As a player, I want to know the name and the usage of each inventory item I found.

+## Enemies
+* As a player, I want the enemy to have different kinds of inventory, so that the game is not changeless.
+* As a player, I want to see the hp of enemy, so that I can decide which inventory should I use.

 [Basic Features...]